 Mechanically the Digital Humidity Sensor is comprised of an Air Temperature sensor, two inputs for Product CoreTemperature Measurement and a proprietary humidity sampling system to measure Dew Point Temperature, Absolute Humidity and Relative Humidity.
-The sampling system contains patent pending Anti-Saturation Technology™ allowing measurements in very high dew point environments such as steam injection.
+The sampling system contains patented Anti-Saturation Technology™ allowing measurements in very high dew point environments such as steam injection.

 The Digital Humidity Sensor is engineered to be compatible with direct gas fired (DGF) ovens.
 Unlike oxygen sensor technology, which can be off by as much as 25% due to combustion gases in DGF ovens, the accuracy of the digital humidity sensor remains the same regardless of the oven platform.

 The Humidity Sensor travels through the process with the product, yielding a precise profile of moisture experienced by the product.

 Humidity in a thermal process interacts with the product.
 The moisture in the environment often comes from the product itself and represents a delicate balance affecting finished product quality in many ways.

 - The amount of moisture left in a product can determine its shelf life.

 - Reduced evaporation can keep the surface of a product moist, allowing it to stretch, preventing cracks.

 - Low humidity in a cracker oven can cause blisters leading to undesirable dark spots and excessive breakage.

 - The lack of humidity in a cookie oven can cause case hardening preventing internal moisture from escaping leading to checking (the spontaneous cracking of the cookie after baking).